wennj/naldv-whole-genome-reads/README.md

 The figures and content in this repository are derived from the following publication:

 **Wennmann, J.T. (submitted).
 Nanopore reads spanning the whole genome of arthropod-infecting large dsDNA viruses of the class Naldaviricetes enable assembly-free sequence analysis.
-Journal of General Virology, xxx xxx xxx.
 [DOI link to the publication]**

 ## Aim of this repository